 As much as they may love it, most people blacklist ice cream if they’re eating for a specific health goal.
 A pint is typically high in calories, sugars, and fat and light on beneficial nutrients such as fiber, vitamins, and minerals.
 In fact, some popular ice cream varieties contain over 30 grams of sugar per serving, and according to Levels data, ice cream causes an average of a 31 mg/dL glucose rise and low zone score of 5.6 (out of 10).

-However, with low-carb, keto, and non-dairy ice creams on the rise, it’s possible to eat ice cream while minimizing the effects on metabolic health.
-Many of these new varieties are lower in sugar or use alternative sweeteners, so they have less impact on blood glucose.
+However, with non-dairy, keto, and low-carb ice creams on the rise, it’s possible to eat ice cream while minimizing the effects on metabolic health.
+Many of these new varieties are lower in sugar, sugar free, or use alternative sweeteners, so they have less impact on blood glucose.
 The trouble is, not every option delivers the flavor and creamy consistency you crave.
-So we scoured the supermarket aisles and taste-tested the top low-carb ice cream brands to identify the most recommended varieties.
+So we scoured the grocery store aisles and taste-tested the top low-carb ice cream brands to identify the most recommended varieties.
 Here’s what we found.

 When selecting an ice cream that will have minimal effects on your blood glucose and metabolic health, but delivers the flavor experience you want, keep the following in mind: